 - (a) All motorized vehicles (including, but not limited to, cars, trucks, motorcycles, mopeds/scooters, golf carts) must be parked entirely upon a prepared driveway/parking surface (asphalt/pavement, concrete, pavers, gravel, pebbles) located on the lot or tract, or located on any adjoining lots or tracts, of the principal residence or structure.
 Parking on grassed areas, dirt/soil areas, mulched areas, landscaped areas, or any other natural areas of a lot or tract is expressly prohibited.
-This provision is applicable to all zoning districts within the town. - (b) Temporary parking (less than five hours per day) is excepted from the requirements of this section for vehicles operated by persons who are visiting the owners or occupiers of the residence. - (c) Nothing herein shall be deemed to modify or impact, in any way, the requirements found under § 153.071, "recreational and commercial vehicle storage".
-(Ord. passed 10-19-1983; Ord. passed 8-12-2013)
+This provision is applicable to all zoning districts within the town. - (b) Temporary parking (less than five hours per day) is excepted from the requirements of this section for vehicles operated by persons who are visiting the owners or occupiers of the residence. - (c) Nothing herein shall be deemed to modify or impact, in any way, the requirements found under §153.071, "Recreational and Commercial Vehicle Storage."